 I joined the De Anza full-time faculty in 1989, teaching mostly Electronic Music and Introduction to Music classes.
-I was president of the Academic Senate, worked on many committees, led workshops for faculty and others, co-chaired accreditation self-study teams, taught the first online class at the college, and even created the first De Anza College website in the 1990s.
+During my tenure I was president of the Academic Senate, worked on many committees, led workshops for faculty and others, co-chaired accreditation self-study teams, taught the first online class at the college, and even created the first De Anza College website in the 1990s.
 I was an Apple Distinguished Educator, a participant in the New Media Consortium, and one of the original participants in the California @ONE project.

 Retirement from De Anza is a beginning rather than an ending.
 It feels a bit like graduating and heading out into the world all over again!
 My professional photography, now becomes my full-time focus.

 Immediately following the end of the spring 2017 term we flew to New York City where we have family… and where I love to photograph.

 As always, I spent much of the summer period making photographs, often in the Sierra Nevada and especially in the Yosemite high country.